elgatosf/streamdeck-kit-ipad/README.md

 - The [Elgato Stream Deck Connect](https://itunes.apple.com/de/app/elgato-stream-deck-connect/id6474433828) app installed
 - The Stream Deck Device Driver enabled in iOS settings app (Refer to the in-app instructions for guidance)

-On the other hand, if you want to verify your implementation using the [Stream Deck Simulator](#utilizing-the-simulator) only, no additional prerequisites are necessary.
+However, if you want to verify your implementation using the [Stream Deck Simulator](#utilizing-the-simulator) only, no additional prerequisites are necessary.

 > [!IMPORTANT]
 > During the alpha phase, the app is not in available in the App Store.
 [Click here to participate in the public alpha of Stream Deck Connect](https://testflight.apple.com/join/U4bWfk8O) in [TestFlight](https://developer.apple.com/testflight/).